Module 2: Why infrastructure projects are prone to corruption

 • “If we stop bribing, our competitors will not stop.
 Therefore, we have to bribe in order to remain competitive.” (bribery)

-• “Inflating a claim is not fraud; it is good business sense as we could make more profit if we get away with it.
+• “Inflating a claim is not fraud; it makes good business sense as we could make more profit if we get away with it.
+Also, the other party is going to knock down our claim amount, so we have to add a bit extra just in case.
 Everyone does it.” (fraud)

 • “The market is very competitive.
 Prices are therefore far too low.
 Far more sensible to share the work then we can all make a good profit.” (cartels)

-In some cases, this may be because they are profiting from the situation.
+In some cases, people act corruptly because they are profiting from the situation.

-However, in many cases it will be because people are indifferent, or they feel powerless or too nervous to attempt to change the status quo.
+Alternatively, people may feel powerless or too nervous to attempt to change the status quo.

 19 of 24